Last updated on .

 Akaretler Row Houses

-Today, the Akaretler Row Houses host 98 offices and residences of various sizes and 42 shops and restaurants.
-The W Istanbul, a luxury hotel, occupies the rest.
+Today, the Akaretler Row Houses host nearly 100 offices and residences of various sizes and over 40 shops and restaurants.
+The W Istanbul, a luxury hotel, occupied a large section until it closed permanently on February 1, 2024.

 Akaretler Row Houses